Thanks to all the Fiddle Hell friends who joined us at our 26th Fiddle Hell in November in Westford, MA

 Early bird giveaways

-Fiddle Hell is giving away a vintage violin to an early bird registrant for our November Festival.
+At the Saturday Night Concert (Nov 15), Fiddle Hell gave away a vintage violin to an early bird registrant (Cate FitzPatrick).
 This fiddle was built by Norwegian maker Franz Hell around 100 years ago, and has his label inside, and his initials "FH" on the heel of the neck!
-Sign up in July for 3 chances to win this fiddle; in August for 2 chances; in September for 1 chance.

-Other early bird giveaways are books, CDs, strings, Fiddler magazines, and online lessons.
+Other early bird giveaways were books, CDs, strings, Fiddler magazines, and online lessons.

-at the Groton Hill Music Center in Groton, MA, Sept 6, 8PM
+- Eileen Ivers at the Groton Hill Music Center in Groton, MA, Sept 26

 Welcome Statement